-These days, the biggest issues with the modern day laptops are probably the heating problem and the battery life.
+These days, the biggest issues with modern-day laptops are probably the heating problem and the battery life.
 It’s been statistically seen that the actual battery life is usually half of what the manufacturers promise.
-Qualcomm Technologies, after revolutionizing the mobile technology, are now interested in taking the challenge of solving these issues.
+Qualcomm Technologies, after revolutionizing mobile technology, are now interested in taking the challenge of solving these issues.

-They are planning to introduce the smartphone technology to the PC.
+They are planning to introduce smartphone technology to the PC.
 Their target is to design the Always On Always Connected PC devices.
 These devices will obviously be powered by the Qualcomm Snapdragon Mobile PC Platform.
 By allowing OEMs they want to provide beyond all-day battery life with up to 20+ hours of continuous video playback.
-These will be instant on, always on, and always connected devices.
-With four to five times longer battery life in connected standby mode, with apps, emails data getting synced and up-to-date in the background, it is quite similar to that of the smartphones.
+These will be instant-on, always-on, and always-connected devices.
+With four to five times longer battery life in connected standby mode, with apps, emails data getting synced and up-to-date in the background, it is quite similar to that of smartphones.
 The platform is much more power-efficient and at the same time dissipates very little heat.

 Recently, the devices powered by the Snapdragon platform were subjected to a test, against devices powered by traditional platforms.
 The results were filmed, the outcomes give us the demo on how to establish the promise of delivering better real-world user benefits.